about

 Bigote or (The Happy Anarchy Of Bureaucracy) is a narrative short film and graphic novel, based on real events.

-Through a retro-telenovela aesthetic, the film questions the broader role of film as a tool for distraction and its ability to affect an individual’s capacity to think critically.
-Today, this faculty appears to be fading rapidly within our current global political landscape –where parallels of bigotry emerge between the authoritarian politics of Venezuela and other Economic Empires– only furthering the gap between what the collective subconscious expects propaganda to look like and its deceitful multifaceted nature.
+By re-enacting an official state-sanctioned cartoon, Bigote questions the broader role of film as a tool for distraction and its ability to affect an individual’s capacity to think critically.
+As the latter fades rapidly within our current political landscape, the gap grows between what the collective subconscious expects propaganda to look like and its multifaceted nature.

 © 2025